 /transfer_sila

-This request triggers a transfer of SILA tokens over the blockchain, going from the current authenticated user to the specified destination handle.
+This request triggers a transfer of funds from the current authenticated user to the specified destination (Sila wallet).

-In theory, SILA tokens can be transferred from any blockchain address to any blockchain address.
-This endpoint assumes that the recipient has been registered with Sila and has a handle.
-Token transfers are restricted to whitelisted addresses (addresses which belong to KYC-verified users).
-After full launch, tokens will be transferable to any address.
+This endpoint assumes that the recipient has been registered with Sila and has a user_handle.
+Transfers are restricted to whitelisted addresses (addresses which belong to KYC-verified users).

-Be aware that the wallet from which tokens are tranferred is the one used to generate the usersignature header.
+Be aware that the wallet from which tokens are transferred is the one used to generate the usersignature header (ECDSA only).

 Requests